Multifactor Authentication at TACC

 Google Play

-Instead of using an app, users may instead enable multi-factor authentication with SMS, standard text messaging.
+Instead of using an authentication application, you may instead enable multi-factor authentication with SMS, standard text messaging.
+Follow the instructions on the SMS pairing form below (Figure 5).

 When logging into a TACC resource you'll be prompted for your standard password, and then prompted for a "TACC Token Code".
 At this point a text message will be sent to your phone with a unique six-digit code.
 Enter this code at the prompt.